globulus/simi/README.md

 # forEach uses an iterator and as such works either with dictionary
 # or array part, depending on which one is present (dictionary has
-# higher precedence.
+# higher precedence).
 The same is true for other higher-order functions.
 compositeObj.forEach(def v: print v)

 # Enumerates ALL the values - dictionary first, and then array, and as
 # such can be used to iterate through entire composite object.
 print compositeObj.zip()

-# Ruler is a copy of the object's array part.
-Modifying the ruler modifies
+# Ruler is a shallow copy of the object's array part.
+Modifying the
-# the object as well.
+# rules modifies the object as well.
 ruler = compositeObj.ruler()
 print ruler
 ruler.append(100)